kkushagra/QoS/README.md

 ## Testing Scenario
 ####Configuration:
-The marking kernel module is loaded at edge router E1 and congestion is induced using a congestion induc
+The marking kernel module is loaded at edge router E1 and congestion is induced using a congestion inducing mechanism(iperf, packet generator etc.).

 ##Package Information